zahlenhelfer/marp-terraform-course/PITCHME.md

 We have three days to cover the agenda.

-- Module 01 - Overview
+- Module 01 - Overview of IaC
-- Module 02 - Installation and setup
+- Module 02 - Installation and Setup
 - Module 03 - Virtual Private Cloud (VPC)
-- Module 04 - More foundational terraform development
+- Module 04 - Security Groups & EC2
 - Module 05 - EC2 Instances with Terraform
+- Module 06 - From static to dynamic deployment
-- Module 06 - Datasources and Terraform
+- Module 07 - Dependencies and Terraform
-- Module 07 - S3 with Terraform
+- Module 08 - S3 Storage and Terraform

 ---

 # Course Details 2/2

-- Module 08 - Remote-State Files with S3
-- Module 09 - Route53 with Terraform
+- Module 09 - Terraform an Modules
-- Module 10 - Relational Database Services (RDS) with Terraform
+- Module 10 - Terraform and Elastic Load Balancing
-- Module 11 - Use and develop Modules with Terraform
+- Module 11 - Terraform and Scaling
-- Module 12 - Manage Dev/Stage/Prod with Terraform
+- Module 12 - Terraform and RDS
-- Module 13 - IAM with Terraform
+- Module 13 - Terraform and Serverless
-- Module 14 - EKS Kubernetes with Terraform
+- Module 14 - EKS with Terraform
+- Module 15 - Remote State / Workspaces
+- Module 16 - Terraform and Route53

 ---